Absalom wins over the heart of the nation. He ousts David. David flees Jerusalem. UPDATED.

 VERSE 2.
 Absalom rose up early, and stood beside the way of the gate.
 When any man had a suit which should come to the king for judgment, then Absalom called to him, and said, “What city are you from?”
 He said, “Your servant is of one of the tribes of Israel.”

 stood beside the way of the gate.
-The city gate is where the wise men of the city would gather and talk.
+The city gate is where the wise men of the city gathered and talked.

 VERSE 3.
 Absalom said to him, “Behold, your matters are good and right; but there is no man deputized by the king to hear you.”